Smyrna Airport (Delaware)

 Smyrna Airport (FAA LID: 38N) is a public use airport located one nautical mile (2 km) east of the central business district of Smyrna, in Kent County, Delaware, United States.
 It is privately owned by Barbara Jones.

 Facilities and aircraft

 Smyrna Airport covers an area of 20 acre at an elevation of 18 feet (5 m) above mean sea level.
-It has one runway designated 10/28 with a turf surface measuring 2,600 by 125 feet (792 x 38 m).
-For the 12-month period ending March 10, 2009, the airport had 2,300 general aviation aircraft operations, an average of 191 per month.
+It has one runway: designated as Runway 10/28, it measures 2,600 x 125 ft (792 x 38 m) and has a turf surface.

+For the 12-month period ending December 31, 2022, the airport had 3,080 aircraft operations, an average of 59 per week.
+It was entirely general aviation.
+For the same time period, 10 aircraft were based at the airport: 8 single-engine airplanes and 2 gliders.

+The airport does not have a fixed-base operator, and no fuel is available.